Traffic Gateway - Next Generation

 Now the playlist is prepared and filled in with references to the real media items in Cinegy Archive.
 Dummy items have been replaced with the actual metadata.

 For the purpose of the demo, we have intentionally left several items in the playlist unresolved by Cinegy Archive.
-These items will be resolved by media from dedicated Amazon S3 buckets.
+These items will be resolved from media stored in dedicated Amazon S3 buckets.

-Each of the three pre-configured Amazon S3 buckets are scanned for the media.
+Each of the three pre-configured Amazon S3 buckets is scanned for the media.
 The process continues until the media is resolved or no more media sources are left.

 When the playlist is ready and filled in with the links to the real media, it is stored in the other watch folder monitored by the Cinegy Air control application.